FabioAnsaldi/movies-library-manager/README.md

 ### Quick summary ###

 The purpose of this project is to manage a well-structured an online portfolios, a movies library application by using Web technologies like JavaScript language and HTML/CSS styles code.

+#### Goal ####
+I would like to create a simple project where:

+> I do not use Webpack or Grunt to manage modules and libraries, I will manage everything with simple NPM run task.

+> I do not use Bootstrap or Material-UI style libraries, I will create the entire collection classes

 #### Version ####